bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

   only thing I had to be careful of was converting between my Numpy operations and Python integers.
   It was mostly just wrapping most expressions in the main calculation with `int` but took a bit to get it all sorted out.
-* The code needed to be refactored a bit so that it could code symbols incrementally, instead of having the entire message available so it could be used in the Bits Back algorithm.
+* The code needed to be refactored a bit so it could be used in the Bits-Back algorithm.
+I refactored it to encode symbols incrementally instead of having the entire message available in the original implementation.
 * I used 16 bits of quantization to model the distribution of the 256 pixel values and 32 bit renormalization.